HerschelSupply/Selenium/README.txt

 Chrome

 Running Selenium within IntelliJ:
-Unzip SeleniumTestNGProject
-Import SeleniumTestNGProject in to IntelliJ as a Maven project Right click on \src\main\resources\testng\AmazonTestNG.xml and select Run Watch the Magic unfold
+Import SeleniumProject in to IntelliJ as a Maven project Right click on \src\main\resources\testng\HerschelSmokeTestNG.xml and select Run Watch the Magic unfold

 Running Selenium from Command Prompt:
-Alternatively, you can run Selenium tests from the command line by going to the SeleniumTestNGProject folder and running ‘mvn clean install’
+Alternatively, you can run Selenium tests from the command line by going to the SeleniumProject folder and running ‘mvn clean install’